WGNT

-WGNT (channel 27) is an independent television station licensed to Portsmouth, Virginia, United States, serving the Hampton Roads area.
+WGNT (channel 27), branded as The Spot – Norfolk 27, is an independent television station licensed to Portsmouth, Virginia, United States, serving the Hampton Roads area.
 It is owned by the E. W. Scripps Company alongside Norfolk-licensed CBS affiliate WTKR (channel 3).
 The two stations share studios on Boush Street in downtown Norfolk; WGNT's transmitter is located in Suffolk, Virginia.

 Channel 27 in the 1950s: WTOV-TV

 WGNT, originally WYAH-TV, was preceded on channel 27 by an earlier station, WTOV-TV (unrelated to the current WTOV-TV in Steubenville, Ohio), the second built in Norfolk proper and the market's third.
-It operated twice during the 1950s: from December 6, 1953 to October 3, 1954, and again under different ownership from May 25, 1955 to August 1959.
+It operated twice during the 1950s: from December 6, 1953, to October 3, 1954, and again under different ownership from May 25, 1955, to August 1959.
 It merged into WVEC-TV when that station moved from channel 15 to very high frequency (VHF) channel 13.

 Establishment

 After the Federal Communications Commission (FCC) ended its four-year freeze on television station license grants and opened the UHF band to television use in 1952, channel 27 was assigned to Norfolk.
 Two radio stations—WLOW of Norfolk, owned by the Commonwealth Broadcasting Corporation, and WSAP of Portsmouth—applied for the UHF channel.
 However, WSAP was sold and immediately withdrew the application, leaving only the WLOW application to be granted.
 A construction permit was awarded on July 16, and the call letters WTOV-TV were taken on July 31.
 Commonwealth purchased a tower used by WSAP's former FM station on Spratley Street in Portsmouth; set up temporary studios at its radio facility at 21st and Manteo streets; and negotiated a primary affiliation for the station with ABC.
 The DuMont Television Network was added as well before launch.

 Test pattern broadcasts began in late October 1953; a building across the street from the radio studios was leased to provide a permanent home for the TV station.
 Official commercial programs began December 6, making WTOV-TV the third television station in the area behind WTAR-TV, the only pre-freeze station in the area, and WVEC-TV (channel 15), a UHF outlet in Hampton that had begun in 1953.
 The station went off the air on October 3, 1954, having failed to secure sufficient support to continue operating while it fought for the Hampton Roads area to get a third VHF allotment.
 WVEC-TV then immediately moved in, using the facilities as its Norfolk auxiliary studio.